-Okay, so you’ve heard their names, CMYK Process, Spot Color, and Simulated (Spot) Process, but what are they?
-What sets them apart from one another and what is the best use for each?
-Let’s go through them, one by one!
+Okay, so you’ve heard their names — CMYK, Spot Color, and Simulated Process — but what are they?
+What sets them apart from one another?
+What is the best use for each technique?
+Let’s go through them, one by one.

 - Soft hand feel

-Spot color designs are usually created through the use of vector graphics programs such as CorelDRAW and Adobe Illustrator.
+Spot color is the most common print technique in the industry, and has sometimes been called the screen printer's best friend.
+Knowledge of creating, applying and handling spot colors is essential to any screen printer.
+Logos, text, cartoons, line art, and more are all styles spot colors excel at reproducing.
+Spot color designs are usually created through the use of vector graphics programs such as Adobe Illustrator.
 There are many programs that can create spot colors.
 Spot colors (such as Pantone or custom mixed) can be printed as solid shapes at 100% tint or halftones by changing their tint value away from 100%.
-This is the most common print process in the industry, and has sometimes been called the screen printers best friend.
-Knowledge of creating, applying and handling spot colors is essential to any screen printer.
-Logos, text, cartoons, line art, and more are all styles spot colors excel at reproducing.

 - Vivid color values